1862–63 United States Senate elections: Missouri (Class 3, special)

 Incumbent Conservative Robert Wilson was appointed in 1862 to fill the vacancy created by the expulsion of Waldo P. Johnson.
 He was not a candidate for re-election to the Class 3 seat.

 The General Assembly met from January 6–11, 1863, to hold a special election for the unexpired term.
 Democrat John S. Phelps and Emancipationists B. Gratz Brown, Samuel T. Glover, Samuel M. Breckinridge, John W. Noell, and James Broadhead were candidates on the first ballot.
 No candidate had a majority after the sixth ballot, and the joint session adjourned.

 The joint session met again from February 2–11, 1863.
 Phelps, Brown, Glover, Breckinridge, and Broadhead were candidates.
 Noell's name was withdrawn, after which Phelps led on the seventh ballot, but without a majority.
 No candidate had a majority after the thirtieth ballot, and the joint session adjourned.

 The joint session met a third time from November 12–13, 1863.
 Brown was nominated by the Radical Unionists, while Broadhead received the votes of most of the Conservative members.
 Brown defeated Broadhead on the 32nd ballot.

 Missouri (regular)

 Incumbent Emancipationist John B. Henderson was elected in 1863 to fill the vacancy created by the expulsion of Trusten Polk.

 The General Assembly met on November 13, 1863, to hold an election for the next term.
-Henderson defeated Phelps on the first ballot.
+Henderson defeated the Conservative candidate, Phelps on the first ballot.